Retroplaya135/GenisisSystem_AiEconomyBegins/README.md

 This project is licensed under the **MIT License**.
 ---
+The software is privided as is.
+The software also has placeholders that need to be filled in by the user.

 The Genesis System represents a **new era of autonomous AI engineering**—self-orchestrating, self-validating, and self-monetizing.